For those of us here on Maui, it feels like life can be separated into before the fires and after the fires.

 Instead of giving to a big organization, here are two ways you can give directly to people in need.

-@lahaina_ohana_venmo on Instagram is a collection of many of the families who have been displaced by the fire in Lahaina.
+@lahaina_ohana_venmo on Instagram is a collection of many of the families who have been displaced by the fire in Lahaina, while @kula_ohana_venmo shows Kula residents who have lost their homes.
 Each post on the account shows a picture of who you would be donating to with a little about them and their Venmo to send to.
 Venmo is free to use and ensures the recipient you are giving to will receive all the money you are giving within just a couple days.

 If you would rather purchase from a wishlist instead of sending money, Adopt A Family MAUI on Facebook helps people create and post Amazon wishlists with exactly what they need.